dereksgithub/cities_study_QM_Term_project/README.md

 The second is post module phase, this will introduce analysis with spatial factors in mind, i.e. performing spatial clustering, merging other datasets into the process, (including demographical data, key industrial/retail data) etc.

+This repo is developed for research and academic purposes only.

+The code is borrowed and based mainly from the CASA0007 Practicals.

+For any cpoyright concerns, please contact me via github.